donuthack/AdGuardHome/AGHTechDoc.md

 Check if host name is blocked by SB/PC service:

-* For each host name component, search for the result in cache by the first 2 bytes of SHA-256 hashes of host name components (max. is 4, i.e. sub2.sub1.host.com), excluding TLD
+* For each host name component, search for the result in cache by the first 2 bytes of SHA-256 hashes of host name components (max. is 4, i.e. sub2.sub1.host.com), excluding TLD:

 		hashes[] = cache_search(sha256(host.com)[0..1])
 		...

-	If found, search for a full hash sum in the cached data.
+	If hash prefix is found, search for a full hash sum in the cached data.
+	If found, the host is blocked.
+	If not found, the host is not blocked - don't request data for this prefix from the Family server again.
+	If hash prefix is not found, request data for this prefix from the Family server.

 * Prepare query string which is generated from the first 2 bytes (converted to a 4-character string) of SHA-256 hashes of host name components (max. is 4, i.e. sub2.sub1.host.com), excluding TLD: